-These features include things like Shopping Results, People Also Ask boxes, Featured Snippets, Top Stories and Videos and they show up in the search results, often providing answers to a query without the user having to click on a site to get a result.
+The SERP features include things like Shopping Results, People Also Ask boxes, Featured Snippets, Top Stories and Videos and they show up in the search results, often providing answers to a query without the user having to click on a site to get a result.
 A page can appear in some of these features without having to pay – but it’s not always possible – and the key is to understand how they work and what data they use so you can look for opportunities to drive traffic.

 There are plenty of things you can do to influence the SERPs – or at least attempt to entice them into ‘choosing’ your webpage so that you increase your chances of climbing the rankings and thereby boost traffic to your site.

 And that’s why the SERPs matter to SEO and why it matters to have an experienced SEO specialist on your side.
 At first glance, SEO is complex, daunting and somewhat bewildering, but it is doable and this is one reason Why I Launched The SEO School.

 Are you frustrated customers can’t find your website?

 Join my FREE online community for SEO tips!